oresttokovenko/elements_of_computing_systems/projects/ch02/README.md

-# Project 2: Boolean Arithmetic
+# Chapter 2: Boolean Arithmetic

 ## Objective
 The goal of chapter 2 is to implement a set of basic arithmetic and logical operations using the gates implemented in Project 1